 Continue reading “What is a Trust?
 The Basics of Forming a Maryland Trust”

 An Irrevocable Life Insurance Trust, or ILIT, should be of interest to any person buying life insurance.
 The ILIT is not just for people with estate tax issues.
 The ILIT can allow you to control how and when insurance proceeds are distributed to beneficiaries.
 Rather than going straight to the beneficiary, the insurance company pays the proceeds into a trust that then pays the amounts to the beneficiary as quickly or as slowly as you decide.
-Such a trust can be particularly beneficial when the potential beneficiary is either younger or may have potential marital issues or difficultly managing money.
+Such a trust can be particularly beneficial when the potential beneficiary is younger, may have potential marital issues, or has difficultly managing money.
 Continue reading “Forming An Irrevocable Life Insurance Trust (ILIT)”

 Many wonder what happens if you die without a Will.
 Each state, including Maryland, has its own laws that determine what happens to the person’s estate.
 The differences between each state’s laws do cause confusion, and your assumptions about Maryland’s laws may be incorrect and can cause incredibly negative problems.

 When someone dies without a Will, the rules governing the estate are called “intestate laws”.
 When intestate laws apply, the deceased person may be referred to as having “died intestate” and having left an “intestate estate”.
 Your state’s intestate laws serve essentially as your Will if your family cannot provide an actual Will.
 Maryland’s intestate laws are often not what most people expect.
 Continue reading “Not Having a Will in Maryland”

 Small businesses comprise a significant portion of our economy.
 Unfortunately, most small businesses do not survive into the next generation of owners.
 The hard work and legacy of the current and prior generations can be wasted without proper planning.